mefernandez/snake-game-code-kata/README.md

 To this date, these are the pending challenges:

 - Actually make the game come to life.
 I mean, make the game tick, get keyboard input and watch the snake move around in the screen.
+Quit trying to make it work on console mode.
+It's madness.
-- Program the logic of the snake running into itself.
+- Program the logic of the snake running into itself and growing in size.
-- Make the integration with the Android SDK Snake project sample.

 Some personal background